postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 So we can sort of get to a series of statements:
 1. AGI is coming as a matter of linear technological development
 2. Fiat currency is going away because the social contract has been violated to too great an extent.
 3. It won’t be replaced by gold because AGIs have no need for Gold.
-4. Global currency in an AGI world probably gets replaced by cryptocurrency
+4. Global currency in an AGI world probably gets replaced by cryptocurrency, because it is machine native
 5. The cryptocurrency it gets replaced by will need to appeal, fundamentally to an AGI - and therefore will probably facilitate AI based transactions
 6. Legacy cryptocurrencies are unlikely to be a useful base layer for an AGI because of their concentrated ownership structure and their lack of compatibility or usefulness for data/ AI functions.
 7. The road to this eventuality will be beset by absolutely epic market volatility